soundskycloud/soundSky/README.md

 ## SoundSky ☁️
 > ATProto/bsky based Soundcloud Alternative for Indie Music Makers

 **sounSky** is a very simple browser _client-side_ bsky client specialized for audio and music.
-It allows uploading, sharing and discovering music posted on bluesky with a dedicated interface.
-All data is stored on the users's PDS without any external dependency.
+It allows uploading, sharing and discovering music posted on bluesky with a familiar dedicated interface.

 **soundSky** has no servers.
 New _soundSkies_ can be created by forking and serving this repository.